ariebovenberg/pdfje/README.rst

 Why?
 ----

-There are many PDF libraries for Python, but none of them have these features:
+Pdf'je provides this unique combination of features:

 🧩 Declarative API
 ~~~~~~~~~~~~~~~~~~